-1. Stopped chemically processing my hair with relaxers
+1. Stop chemically processing with relaxers

-This is not to say that you have to stop relaxing your hair.
+But this is not to say that you have to stop relaxing your hair.
 There are women out there with relaxed hair down their backs and it’s healthy… as healthy as it can be.

 But come on now.
 Realistically speaking, you and I both know that it’s NOT very common to see.